acmpesuecc/Library-Search-Engine/CONTRIBUTING.md

 git commit -m "Describe the changes you made" git push
 ```
-Alternatively, use VSCode's inbuilt Git source control pane Ctrl+Shift+G if you're unconfortable with a CLI
+Alternatively, use VSCode's inbuilt Git source control pane Ctrl+Shift+G if you're uncomfortable with a CLI

 4. **Submit a Pull Request:** After pushing your changes, open a pull request from your fork to this repository (remember to reference the correct issue in your PR).